ohscar/rmalloc/doc/paper/design.rst

 ~~~~~~~~~~~~
 ..
 X X X (gres, DONE): jag har ju algoritm-adhd, så det kanske bara är jag, men fundera över om en bild hade varit bra här.

-Compacting uses a greedy Lisp-2-style compacting algorithm Jones & Lins (1997), see section :ref:`compact-heap`
+Compacting uses a greedy Lisp-2-style compacting algorithm Jones & Lins (1997), see Section :ref:`compact-heap`
-for a step-by-step version and section :ref:`rmcompact` for
+for a step-by-step version and Section :ref:`rmcompact` for
 an explanation with figures.
 In short, blocks are moved closer to bottom of the heap (if possible), otherwise the first
 block (or blocks) to fit in the unused space is moved there.
 The first case happens if there are no locked blocks
 between the unused space and next used (but not locked) block, simply moving the memory blocks and updating pointers is